Chapter 4 Johan

 “They always do this,” she said breathlessly to Johan.

 “Jump on, Yvonne” called Jesus as he passed her.
-Yvonne leapt like a cat onto Jesus’ back and Yan groaned with effort and joy.
+Yvonne leapt like a cat onto Jesus’ back and Yan groaned.

-By now Jesus, Yan and Yvonne had collapsed into a heap of giggles on the ground.
-Eventually they untangled themselves and began to bid Jesus goodbye.
+By now Jesus, Yan and Yvonne had collapsed into a heap of laughter on the ground.
+When they eventually untangled themselves, Jesus approached Johan.

 “I’m going to have to say goodbye for now,” he said.
 “I leave you with these two good folk.
 You’re in great hands.
 They will show you your new home.
 I’ll see you again in a while.”

 He held out his arms and Johan embraced him.
-Johan felt a knot of emotion in his throat as Jesus waved to him as he left the clearing.
+He felt a knot of emotion in his throat as Jesus waved to him as he left the clearing.

 “What a lovely man,” he mused out loud.

 “He’s wonderful, isn’t he?” replied Yan.
-“Not at all what most expect him to be.”
+“Not at all how most people expect him to be.”

 “Yeah, he’s fun!” said Johan in a surprised tone.